 2) Example: Middle-aged adult with high cholesterol

-Natural health: look at diet, thyroid function (T3 levels), and nutrient deficiencies (like vitamin A) that are needed to turn cholesterol into sex hormones as they should (thyroid hormone and vitamin A are needed to make this conversion).
-Just like a recipe, the body can’t do its job without ALL the right ingredients.
+Natural health/preventative: look a diet, liver + thyroid function, and nutrient levels that are needed to turn cholesterol into sex hormones as they should (thyroid hormone and a healthy liver/gallbladder are essential for this conversion).
+Just like a recipe, the body can't do its job without ALL the right ingredients.

-Western medicine: take Rx drugs to lower cholesterol (an antioxidant), as well as reduce cholesterol intake, namely saturated fats, while increasing your intake of vegetable oils (PUFA).
+Western medicine: take Rx drugs to lower cholesterol (an antioxidant), as well as reduce cholesterol intake, namely saturated fats, while increasing your intake of processed vegetable oils.
 Yikes!

 3) Example: Young woman with varicose veins

-Natural health: address areas of stress in the body that put a burden on the venous system (like poor liver detoxification, weak digestion and hormonal imbalance).
-Use nutrition therapeutically with lifestyle changes and wear compression stockings to help support the veins while building up nutrition stores in the body.
+Natural health/preventative: address areas of stress in the body that put a burden on the venous system (like poor liver detoxification, weak digestion, chronic gut infections, hypercoagulation and hormonal imbalance).
+Use nutrition therapeutically with lifestyle changes and wear compression stockings to help support the veins while correcting nutrition balance in the body.

 Western medicine: ultrasounds to diagnose the problem, laser ablation to destroy the vein or an injectable solution into veins to "kill" them whenever needed.
 Compression stockings are also usually recommended.

-Natural health: a nutrient dense diet with targeted nutrition to address the liver, energy needs, and digestion.
-Use thyroid supplementation only if needed, and only after energy production is supported by through dietary means.
+Natural health/preventative: run a hair tissue mineral analysis to assess the thyroid ratio (calcium to potassium levels) along with a nutrient dense diet and targeted nutrition to address the liver, energy needs, and digestion.
+Use thyroid supplementation only if needed, and only after energy production is supported through dietary means.

-Western medicine: take thyroid supplement, and adjust the dose as needed while digging your body into a deeply depleted state.
+Western medicine: take a thyroid supplement, and adjust the dose as needed while digging your body into a deeply depleted state if not also addressing diet and lifestyle (the reason the hypothyroidism came to be in the first place).

 5) Example: Teen with ulcerative colitis

-Natural health: remove common food allergens from the diet along with harder to digest carbohydrates (ie. grains, disaccharides, and polysaccharides), while focusing on a nutrient dense diet of easy to digest foods.
+Natural health/preventative: address chronic gut infections, support beneficial bacteria levels, remove common food allergens from the diet along with harder to digest carbohydrates (ie. grains, disaccharides, and polysaccharides), while focusing on a nutrient dense diet of easy to digest foods.
+Also support the metabolism and thyroid health by making sure one is eating enough to up-regulate digestive strength, and reduce stress levels (stress has a huge impact on digestion).

-Western medicine: Take anti-inflammatory drugs, and/or cut out the colon. (seriously?)
+Western medicine: Take anti-inflammatory drugs, and/or surgical removal of parts of the colon.

 6) Example: Adult with acid reflux

-Natural health: work on strengthening digestion naturally to up regulate stomach acid production to stop the acid reflux.
+Natural health/preventative: work on strengthening digestion naturally to up regulate stomach acid production to stop the acid reflux as well as address any overgrowths in the stomach (such as h-pylori and small intestine bacteria overgrowth that are linked to GERD).

-Western medicine: take a Rx acid blocker that turns off/suppresses stomach acid (weakening digestion and severely limiting your body’s ability to absorb nutrients– double yikes)!
+Western medicine: take a Rx acid blocker that turns off/suppresses stomach acid (weakening digestion, severely limiting your body's ability to absorb nutrients, and creating the perfect environment for pathogens to overgrow in the gut — yikes)!

-I’m REALLY huge on common sense.
-Each part of your body is there for a reason and you need it, thus it shouldn’t just be removed if deemed necessary by the medical doctor getting paid big bucks to cut it out(!).
+I'm REALLY huge on common sense.
+Each part of your body is there for a reason and you need it, thus it shouldn't just be removed if deemed necessary by the medical doctor getting paid big bucks to cut it out(!).
 Your body works as a system of systems; find out the root cause and address it (not cover it up with a Rx drug!).
-I also love the simple diagnostics of a holistic approach like questionnaires, and bodily observations: nails, skin, tongue, temperature, pulse, sleep, bowels, etc.
+I also love the simple diagnostics of a holistic approach like gut testing, fatty acid testing, hair analysis, the personal nutrition assessment, and bodily observations: nails, skin, tongue, temperature, pulse, sleep, bowels, etc.

 So tell me, what approach works best for you?